 Why Are Listicles Popular?

-The listicles are a popular form of article writing.
-With the drop in an average human attention span.
+Listicles are a popular form of article writing.
+With the drop in the average human attention span.
 It’s becoming harder to pay attention to one thing for an extended period.

-The readers are in hurry.
+The readers are in a hurry.
 They scan and read articles on the go.
-Moreover, the listicle allows them to judge the usefulness by going through the blog title.
+Moreover, the listicle allows them to judge its usefulness by going through the blog title.

 Here are some of the reasons why listicles are popular: